yunguo224/LHP-Rain/README.md

 ## Acknowledgement
 The code of SCD-Former is based on [Uformer](https://github.com/ZhendongWang6/Uformer).
 ## Contact
-Please contact us if there is any question or suggestion(Yun Guo guoyun@hust.edu.cn, Yuntong Ye yuntongye@hust.edu.cn, Yi Chang yichang@hust.edu.cn).
+Please contact us if there is any question or suggestion(Yun Guo guoyun@hust.edu.cn, Yi Chang yichang@hust.edu.cn).